Emerge-Lab/gpudrive/README.md

 ### Download the dataset

-- Two versions of the dataset are available, a [mini version](https://huggingface.co/datasets/EMERGE-lab/GPUDrive_mini) with a 1000 training files and 300 test/validation files, and the [full sized dataset](https://huggingface.co/datasets/EMERGE-lab/GPUDrive) with over a 100k unique scenes.
+- Two versions of the dataset are available, a [mini version](https://huggingface.co/datasets/EMERGE-lab/GPUDrive_mini) with a 1000 training files and 300 test/validation files, and a [large dataset](https://huggingface.co/datasets/EMERGE-lab/GPUDrive) with 100k unique scenes.
 - Replace 'GPUDrive_mini' with 'GPUDrive' below if you wish to download the full dataset.
 - To download the dataset you need the huggingface_hub library:
 ```bash